Rare Disease - Drug Targets for Sanfilippo

 To begin to address this gap, the Laboratory for Human Neurophysiology and Genetics, led by Professor Cedric Bardy at SAHMRI and Flinders University, worked in collaboration with the SAGC.
 The aim was to understand the molecular changes underlying disease phenotypes and identify genetic targets for repurposed therapeutics.
 Using a human-derived neuronal model of Sanfilippo Syndrome along with state-of-the-art single-cell transcriptomic profiling, electrophysiology and machine learning, the team identified key phenotypes that may cause neurodegeneration.

-As part of this project, the SAGC created mRNA libraries from single-nuclei extractions and sequencing.
+As part of this, the SAGC created mRNA-seq libraries from single-nuclei extractions and sequenced these.
 Together, we have sequenced multiple patient lines and identified dysregulated genes and pathways that can be targeted with repurposed drugs.
 This has helped Cedric’s team to identify and validate therapeutic targets for Sanfilippo Syndrome, which they hope will fast-track to clinical trials and improve the quality of life for patients.

 .jpg?width=793&height=595&name=IMG_3966%20(1).jpg)